Call Us Today:

 On the other hand, curtain wall systems are non-load-bearing at the exterior wall that hang like curtains from all the floor sections.
 According to the plan of the building structure, these walls may rise higher than 25 feet.
 Usually, the walls range from different floors and are typically front-coated.
 It also comprises a self-depleting framework.

 Therefore, curtain walls are taller than storefronts.
-They are applicable in high-rise buildings, while storefronts are on ground floors or low-rise buildings.
+They are applicable in high-rise buildings, while storefronts are on ground floors or in low-rise buildings.

 Glass Storefronts vs. Curtain Walls - A Guide for Business Owners - storefront glazing, glass storefront, storefront windows, storefront window replacement, aluminum storefront systems - Modern Glazing